rancher/convoy/docs/ebs.md

 ### `backup create`
 `backup create` would wait for a EBS snapshot complete creating if it hasn't completed yet.
 If creation of snapshot was success, the command would return URL in the format of `ebs://<region>/snap-xxxxxxxx` represent the backup, which can be used with `create --backup` command later.

+`--dest` option is not supported with EBS driver.

 ### `backup delete`
 `backup delete` would take `ebs://<region>/snap-xxxxxxxx` and delete `snap-xxxxxxxx` in AWS `region`.